Are you stressed by the sight of stretch marks on your belly, hips or thighs? Find out how you can reduce stretch marks during pregnancy right here!

 - Stretch marks that occur due to pregnancy, better known as Striae Gravidarum

-- Gray or black stretch marks which usually occur in people who have darker skin, called Striae Nigrae
+- Gray or black stretch marks, which usually appear in people who have darker skin, called Striae Nigrae

 - Dark blue/purplish stretch marks, also known as Striae Caerulea

 - Stretch marks due to thinning skin.
-This can develop in those who suffer from Cushing’s syndrome (a collection of symptoms that arise due to high cortisol levels in the body).
-This type of stretch mark is also often referred to as Striae Atrophicans
+This can develop in those suffering from Cushing’s syndrome (a collection of symptoms arising from high cortisol levels in the body).
+This type of stretch mark is also often referred to as Striae Atrophicans.

 - Pregnancy: 50-90% of mothers will experience stretch marks during pregnancy or after giving birth.